jallers/jallers.github.com/data/resume.md

 I am an experienced problem solver who lives to learn new technologies and to build software that delights users.
 I love taking on new challenges like learning a foreign language and more recently, becoming a father.
 My endeavors in physics and biology sparked my passion for programming.
-I spend time following Hacker News and programming blogs, playing video games and reading books ranging from cognitive science to philosophy to user interface design.
+I spend time following Hacker News and programming blogs, playing video games, staying fit and reading books.
+My favorite topics include cognitive science, philosophy, and user interface design.

 ## Systems Proficiency
 **Programming  Languages / Frameworks**

-> Proficient in: Java, Javascript, Groovy, HTML, CSS, Grails, Java EE
+> Proficient in: Java, Javascript, Groovy, HTML, CSS, Grails, Java EE, MySQL

 > Experience with: C/C++, GWT, Scala, Ruby, Python, Rails, C#